alexpevzner/sane-airscan/README.md

 of compatible devices, but please note, this list contains not only scanners and MFP, but pure printers as well.

+To use this backend, you don't need to install ScanGear from Canon, HPLIP from HP or some other proprietary software from hardware vendor.
+This backend works directly with your device and doesn't depend on a 3rd party closed source components.

 ### Features

 1. Scan from platen and ADF, in duplex and simplex modes, multi-page